What types of articles are most likely to get published in BizEd?

 Should I tailor my pitch to BizEd's editorial calendar?

-1. We typically work on an issue about four months prior to publication.
-So if you have a story idea for the March issue, we need to know about it by November.
+1. We typically work on an issue about four months prior to publication, and plan each issue even farther in advance.
+So, for example, if you have a story idea for the March issue, we would need to know about it by November.

 2. We often have sources in mind when we put the calendar together, so even if your idea fits the theme well, we might not be able to use it in that particular issue.

-3. You shouldn't be constrained by the editorial calendar.
-We often publish only one or two stories related to our editorial focus in each issue.
+3. You should not be constrained by the editorial calendar.
+We often publish only one or two stories related to our editorial focus in each issue, so please let us know of ideas even if they do not connect to a featured topic.

 Should I submit an article idea before I create or send a draft?

-We are happy to consider article proposals or finished submissions.
+We are happy to consider article proposals, drafts, or finished submissions.
 By approaching us first with an idea, you can discover whether it's something we would pursue.
 You should know that even if we express interest in a proposed idea, we cannot guarantee publication.
-But our feedback on an initial query could help you direct an article idea that is more likely to get published.
+But our feedback on an initial query could help you direct an article idea so that the finished submission is more likely to match our publication criteria.

 How long should a feature article be?

 Feature articles should be approximately 1,500 to 3,000 words in length.
-Include all relevant information, such as detailed descriptions and examples that highlight your points.
-We prefer to receive an article that exceeds the word limit but includes all the pertinent information and incorporates vivid examples.
-We can edit articles to meet our length requirements.
+They should include all relevant information, such as detailed descriptions and examples that highlight your points.
+We prefer to receive an article that exceeds the word limit but includes all the pertinent information and incorporates strong examples than one that is at or under the word limit but omits the descriptions and examples that support its points.
+We can edit finished articles to meet our length requirements.

 Does BizEd have a preferred formatting style?

-We do not have a preferred font or margin setting for submissions.
-Since BizEd is not a scholarly journal, our format doesn't accommodate footnotes and lists of references, although we do work such information into the text when necessary during editing.
+We do not have a preferred font or margin setting for submissions, but we ask that articles be submitted as Word files, rather than as PDFs.
+Because BizEd is not a scholarly journal, our format doesn't accommodate footnotes and lists of references, although we can work brief source attributions into the text during editing where appropriate.

 What are BizEd's requirements for images?